Champagne for Caesar (1950), starring Ronald Colman, Barbara Britton, Art Linkletter, Vincent Price, Celeste Holm

 Synopsis of Champagne for Caesar

-In Champagne for Caesar, An unemployed genius becomes a contestant on television’s biggest quiz show and proceeds to win the company from the show’s sponsor in this riotous comedy favorite!
-Vincent Price gives a career best performance as the eccentric owner of the Milady Soap empire, along with pitch-perfect turns by Academy Award winners Ronald Colman (Lost Horizon) and the effervescent Celeste Holm (All About Eve).
+In Champagne for Caesar, An unemployed genius becomes a contestant on television’s biggest quiz show.
+And, he goes on to win the company from the show’s sponsor in this funny comedy favorite!
+Vincent Price gives a career best performance as the eccentric owner of the Milady Soap empire.
+Along with pitch-perfect turns by Academy Award winners Ronald Colman (Lost Horizon) and Celeste Holm (All About Eve).
 A rollicking, romantic film comedy!

 Editorial review of Champagne for Caesar, courtesy of Amazon.com